PrashantSaikia/word-association-graph/README.md

 # word-association-graph
-Plots a word association graph between the nouns in a given text with the adjectives and verbs in the text.
+A simple function to plot a word association graph between the nouns in a given text with the adjectives and verbs in the text.

 How to use:
 ```